Kyoto University, some international facts and figures

-Kyoto University offers a number of degree programs in English , including an undergraduate degree program in Civil Engineering , while at the postgraduate level it boasts 12 master’s programs and 10 doctoral programs in a wide range of fields and interdisciplinary areas, and more than 20 double- and joint-degree programs (Facts and Figures.
-Page 11.
-As of 1 May 2019) for master's and PhD with international partners.
+Kyoto University offers a number of degree programs in English, including an undergraduate degree program in Civil Engineering , while at the postgraduate level it boasts 12 master’s programs and 10 doctoral programs in a wide range of fields and interdisciplinary areas, and more than 20 double- and joint-degree programs for master's and PhD with international partners.

 Overseas partner institutions in figures

 Kyoto University connects with the world through a growing network of global partners.
-As of 31 March 2020, general memoranda for academic exchange and cooperation are active with 1193 universities, 4 university alliances, and 16 national academies covering 54 countries and regions.
-A comprehensive list of partners can be found at Kyoto University's Global Engagement website under Overseas Partner Institutions .
+As of 31 March 2021, general memoranda for academic exchange at university level (MOU: 201), department level (MOU:758) and student exchange agreements (SEA: 345) are active with over 240 universities around the world, 4 university alliances, 5 strategic partnerships and 16 national academies covering 59 countries.
+A comprehensive list of partners can be found at Kyoto University's Global Engagement website under Overseas Partner Institutions.

-International mobility of students is actively promoted; the University welcomes students from, and offers its own students some 150 options to study abroad at, institutions with which it has university-level student exchange agreements or multilateral agreements through 2 university alliances.
-Faculties and Departments too have their own networks of partners, in many cases based on academic exchange agreements in specific academic and research fields , greatly expanding possible destinations for study abroad.
+Kyoto University actively promotes international mobility of students welcoming international students, and offering at least 150 options to study abroad through university-level student exchange agreements and multilateral agreements.
+Faculties and Departments have their own partners and networks, based on academic exchange agreements in specific academic and research fields expanding possible destinations for study abroad.

-Membership in multilateral networks and schemes are an important platform, where the University fosters international cooperation and academic interaction.
+Kyoto University fosters international cooperation and academic interaction through memberships in international consortia and multilateral networks.
 At the university level, these include participation in the University Administrators Workshop (UAW) , and 6 international networks of universities (HeKKSaGOn, RENKEI, USJI, AEARU, AUN/ASEAN+3 UNet, and USR Network).